mstksg/inCode/copy/entries/fc-statements.md

 printed.
 It's simply just taking two regular old data structures, running them through a function, and giving you a third one.

+In many other languages, sequencing actions is a special part of the syntax
+--- a semicolon, usually.
+In Haskell, sequencing is not special --- it's just a normal function on normal data structures.

 You can even make your own "first class" control flow!

 ~~~haskell